sahthevandal/CSAwesome/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

        System.out.println("I guess an elephant!
 Click on run to play again.");
    }

 3. Did you notice that when it asked "Is it a pet?" and you said "y", it immediately guessed "dog"?
 What if you were thinking of a cat?
 Try to come up with a question that distinguishes dogs from cats and put in code in the correct place (in place of the code that prints out "I guess a dog") to ask the question, get the answer, and use an if/else to guess cat or dog.
-Run your code and test both possibilities!
+Run your code and test both possibilities by adding more input.

 4. How many animals can your game now guess?
 How many test-cases are needed to test all branches of your code?

 5. If your class has time, your teacher may ask you to expand this game or to create a similar game to guess something else like singers or athletes.
 Spend some time planning your questions on paper and drawing out the decision tree before coding it.

-.. raw:: html

-    <iframe height="650px" width="100%" style="max-width:90%; margin-left:5%" src="https://firewalledreplit.com/@BerylHoffman/GuessAnimal?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-After you complete your code on replit.com, paste in your code below to run it through the auto-grader.
-Also include a link to your code on replit.com in comments.

 .. activecode:: challenge3-3-IfElse-20Questions-autograde
   :language: java
   :autograde: unittest

-  Copy and paste your code from your replit.com and run to see if it passes the autograder tests.
-Include the link to your replit.com code in comments.
-Note that this code will only run with the autograder's input and will not ask the user for input.
+  :stdin: y y

+  The code below is a simple 20 questions game that guesses an animal.
+In Runestone, you need to provide the input below the code before you run it.
+It is set to answer the questions with y and y.
+Run the code to see the result.
+Change the input to guess the other animals.
+It can only guess 3 animals.
+Let's add more!
   ~~~~
-    // Copy in your link to your code on replit.com here:
-    // Copy in all of your code from replit.com below (include import and public class
-    // Main)
+  import java.util.Scanner;

+  public class GuessAnimal
+  {
+    public static void main(String[] args)
+    {
+        System.out.println("\n\nLet's play 20 questions.
+Choose an animal and I will try to guess it!");
+        Scanner scan = new Scanner(System.in);

+        System.out.println("Is it a mammal (y/n)?");
+        String answer = scan.next(); // in other IDEs, use nextLine()
+        if (answer.equals("y"))
+        {
+        System.out.println("Is it a pet (y/n)?");
+        answer = scan.next();
+        if (answer.equals("y"))
+        {
+            System.out.println("I guess a dog!
+Click on run to play again.");
+        }
+        else
+        {

+            System.out.println("I guess an elephant!
+Click on run to play again.");
+        }
+        }
+        else { // not a mammal

+            System.out.println("I guess a bird!
+Click on run to play again.");

+        }

+    }
+  }

   ====
   import static org.junit.Assert.*;